Jandwitt/STMO/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/MichielStock/STMO/master)

-While using Binder is convenient in the short term, it will take a while to start up every time and it will only allow you to follow along with the notebooks, without having the ability to save your work.
+While using Binder is convenient in the short term, it will take a while to start up every time and will only allow you to follow along with the notebooks, without having the ability to save your work.

 ## Installation instructions